Leilani Kai: Return to World Wrestling Federation (1994)

-Independent circuit and retirement (1991–2015)
+Independent circuit and retirement (1991–2015, present)

 Between the years of 1991 to her retirement in 2004 Kai worked mostly on the independent circuit.
 Kai traded the NWA Mid-Atlantic Women's Championship with Strawberry Fields in 2000, holding the belt a total of three times.
 In the summer of 2002 she challenged Lexie Fyfe for the Professional Girl Wrestling Association's (PGWA) championship and won the belt, later that year Pippa L'Vinn defeated Kai for the title.
 On March 12, 2003, she defeated Madison to win the NWA World Women's Championship in a dark match on a TNA pay-per-view.
 She successfully defended the championship at the NWA 55th Anniversary Show against AJ Sparx in October 2003.
 She was later stripped of the championship by then NWA President Bill Behrens on June 19, 2004, after Kai no-showed several events.

 On September 5, 2013, it was announced that Kai would debut at Pro Wrestling Syndicate Bombshells against Sumie Sakai, she was defeated by Sakai on September 28.
 In May 2014 Kai defeated Chelsea Diamond for the FCW Women's Championship, that same month she appeared on West Coast Wrestling Connection slapping Kylie Sutton for implying she was old.
 The following week Kai was scheduled to face Sutton in a match, but after refusing to participate, she forced her manager Jonny Fairplay to take her place.
 Sutton won the match by disqualification after Kai entered the ring attacking her before referees pulled her off.
-Her final match was a losing effort to Leah Von Dutch at the SHINE 31 pay-per-view in December of 2015, she subsequently retired from professional wrestling.
+Her final match was a losing effort to Leah Von Dutch at the SHINE 31 pay-per-view in December 2015, she subsequently retired from professional wrestling.

 After becoming less active in-ring, she began training female wrestlers including Amber O'Neal.
 She served as a trainer for the California-based Women of Wrestling.
 In 2016 Kai was officially inducted to the Professional Wrestling Hall of Fame, in 2024 she was inducted in to the St. Louis Wrestling Hall of Fame.